joshamaju/leanweb-kit/packages/core/README.md

 # Lean Web Kit

-Toolkit for the lean web
+Toolkit for a lean web

-> Ruby on rails for the modern web for JavaScript/Typescript developers
+> Express like router for the modern web

 # 🚧 This project is still in the experimental stage.
 Do not use in production